fusion_bench.mixins¶

 -

-–torch.Tensor: Normalized image embeddings with dimension matching CLIP's projection space (
+Tensor–torch.Tensor: Normalized image embeddings with dimension matching CLIP's projection space (

-in model config).
+projection_dimin model config).

 Source code in fusion_bench/mixins/clip_classification.py